demelin/detecting_wsd_biases_for_nmt/README.md

 * tensorflow_hub
 * language_tool_python
 * sentence_transformers

 ## Resource collection

-`resource_collection/clean_corpora.py`:
+`resource_collection/clean_corpora.py`
-Used to clean the raw parallel corpora.
-See Appendix A1 for details.
+:green_book: Cleans the raw parallel corpora.
+See **Appendix A1** for details.

-`resource_collection/scrape_babelnet.py`:
+`resource_collection/scrape_babelnet.py`
-Used to obtain sense clusters for English homographs from BabelNet and refine them by applying filtering heuristics.
-See Section 2.1, Resource collection, for details.
+:green_book: Collects sense clusters for English homographs from BabelNet and refines them by applying filtering heuristics.
+See **Section 2.1, Resource collection** for details.

-`resource_collection/remove_sense_duplicates.py`:
+`resource_collection/remove_sense_duplicates.py`
-Used to remove sense duplicates from BabelNet sense clusters.
+:green_book: Removes sense duplicates from collected BabelNet sense clusters.

-`resource_collection/extract_attractor_terms.py`:
+`resource_collection/extract_attractor_terms.py`
-Used to collect attractor terms from training corpora, assign them to corresponding homograph senses clusters, and compute their disambiguation bias values.
-See Section 2.1 for details.
+:green_book: Extracts attractor terms from specified training corpora, assigning them to corresponding homograph senses clusters, and computes their disambiguation bias values.
+See **Section 2.1** for details.

-`resource_collection/extract_seed_pairs.py`:
+`resource_collection/extract_seed_pairs.py`
-Used to collect seed sentences containing homographs from held-out and test corpora for the benchmarking of WSD error prediction performance and the generation of adversarial samples.
-See Section 2.2 for details.
+:green_book: Extracts seed sentences containing homographs from held-out and test corpora for the benchmarking of WSD error prediction performance and the generation of adversarial samples.
+See **Section 2.2** for details.

-`resource_collection/extract_homograph_modifiers.py`:
+`resource_collection/extract_homograph_modifiers.py`
-Used to extract adjectives observed to modify known homograph senses in the English side of parallel corpora for constraining the generation of adversarial samples.
-See Section 3.1, Attractor selection, for details.
+:green_book: Extracts adjectives observed to modify known homograph senses in the English portion of the training corpora, used to constrain the generation of adversarial samples.
+See **Section 3.1, Attractor selection** for details.

-`resource_collection/extract_non_homograph_modifiers.py`:
+`resource_collection/extract_non_homograph_modifiers.py`
-Used to extract adjectives observed to modify non-homograph nouns in a monolingual corpus for constraining the generation of adversarial samples.
-See Section 3.1, Attractor selection, for details.
+:green_book: Extracts adjectives observed to modify non-homograph nouns in a specified monolingual English corpus, used to constrain the generation of adversarial samples.
+See **Section 3.1, Attractor selection** for details.

 ## Adversarial sample generation

 `adversarial_sample_generation/generate_adversarial_samples.py`: